zibulux/zibulux.github.io/_posts/2025-11-20-Intro to Tailscale.md

+# 🛡️ Intro to Tailscale — The Easiest VPN for Homelabbers

 **Tailscale** is a modern, zero-config VPN built on top of **WireGuard**.
 It lets your devices connect to each other privately as if they were all on the same LAN — anywhere in the world.